Humbermed

 Further information is available from the RenewableUK.com website.

-'Windfarm Medicals' are very similar to the OGUK medical with an additional requirement to undertake an exercise (Chester Step) test.
+'Windfarm Medicals' are very similar to the OEUK medical with an additional requirement to undertake an exercise (Chester Step) test.

 Please advise the doctor at the time of the medical if you also require an OGUK and Chester Step Test Certificate as well as the RUK Certificate.